 Denmark had never lost a case.

-Considering that my application was given a case number 10486 first in 1983 – that is to say that out of 10,500 plus applications only seventy-two cases reached the mighty court.
+Considering that my application was given a case number 10486 first in 1983 – that is to say that out of 10,500 plus applications with only seventy-two cases reached the mighty court.
 Not very good odds at the time however, the little media coverage as to my application in Denmark did increase applications from Denmark as to alleged violations of human rights.

 From Denmark, there were nine registered applications in 1983, five in 1985 and twelve in 1986.
 Today there are more than one hundred per year, so Danish citizen has become more aware of their rights.